oVirt/ovirt-site/source/documentation/vmm-guide/chap-Administrative_Tasks.md

 * Set the VirtIO vNIC’s `No Network Filter` option before configuring the bond.

-* Add both vNICs as slaves under an `active-backup` bond on the virtual machine, with the passthrough vNIC as the primary interface.
+* Add both vNICs as subordinate to an `active-backup` bond on the virtual machine, with the passthrough vNIC as the primary interface.

   The bond and vNIC profiles can have one of the following configurations: